bevesce/TodoFlow/README.md

 ![](workflows/img/icon.png)

-Todoflow is Python module that provides functions to parse, filter, search, modify and save todo lists stored in plain text files with TaskPaper syntax.
+TodoFlow is Python module that provides functions to parse, filter, search, modify and save todo lists stored in plain text files with TaskPaper syntax.

 ## Changelog

+- 2015-04-24 - Removal of workflows
 - 2014-10-24 - Release of version 4
     - **this version removes some features and introduces breaking changes**
     - new code base